There is no taste like the first sip of a world-beating cup of coffee in the country famous for producing it.

 Don't forget to stop by the bullring, the epicenter of the Manizales Fair.
 The bullring hosts bullfights and is also used for musical and cultural events.

-You may also be interested in: Discover the immersive experiences behind a cup of Colombian coffee
+You may also be interested in: Visit vibrant towns and cities in the coffee region Colombia

 Festivals in the Coffee Cultural Landscape